SonarSource/sonarqube-scan-action/README.md

           #Consult https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner/ for more information and options
 ```

-If you are using SonarQube Server 10.5 or earlier, use `sonar.cfamily.build-wrapper-output` instead of `sonar.cfamily.compile-commands` in the `run` property of the last step, as Build Wrapper does not generate a compile_commands.json file before SonarQube Server 10.6, like this:
+If you are using SonarQube Server 10.5 or earlier, use `sonar.cfamily.build-wrapper-output` instead of `sonar.cfamily.compile-commands` in the `args` property of the last step, as Build Wrapper does not generate a `compile_commands.json` file before SonarQube Server 10.6.

+It should look like this:

 ```yaml
 with:
   args: |